Nelson Renganathan

 Nelson s/o Renganathan (born 29 May 1962) is a Malaysian politician who had served as a Senator from November 2021 to November 2024.
 He is currently the vice-president of the Malaysian Indian Congress (MIC), a component party of the Barisan Nasional (BN) coalition.

 Political career

-Nelson Renganathan appointed as Senator alongside with GERAKAN president Dominic Lau Hoe Chai on 23 November 2021.
-Nelson also elected as vice-president of the Malaysian Indian Congress in 2024.
+Nelson was appointed as Senator along with GERAKAN president Dominic Lau Hoe Chai on 23 November 2021.
+He was later then elected as a vice-president of the Malaysian Indian Congress in 2024.